6leetcode/6leetcode/questions/LCCI/面试题 17.10. Find Majority Element/README.md

 ### [Find Majority Element](https://leetcode.com/problems/find-majority-element-lcci)

 <p>A majority element is an element that makes up more than half of the items in an array.
-Given a positive integers array, find the majority element.
+Given a&nbsp;integers array, find the majority element.
 If there is no majority element, return -1.
 Do this in O(N) time and O(1) space.</p>

 <p><strong>Example 1: </strong></p>